realworldocaml/book/en/12a-parsing-json-and-xml.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When first reading these interfaces, you can generally ignore the optional
-arguments (with the question marks in the type), as they will be filled in with
+arguments (which have the question marks in the type signature), as they will
-sensible values.
-The simpler signature for these values with the optional
+be filled in with sensible values.
+The signature for these values with the
-elements removed makes their purpose quite clear:
+optional elements removed makes their purpose quite clear:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }
 val from_string : string -> json